 Now, 7 months later, let’s focus on HOPE.
 From now until the New Year I will (hopefully) be giving you a reason to be hopeful and to share that hope.
 Because with out HOPE, what’s the point?

-As a 50 year old, I have faith in our next generation.
+As a 51 year old, I have faith in our next generation.
+I was texting with my son last night and told him that I have more faith in his generation than my own.
 They are largely engaged, environmentally conscious and see that they can change the world.
 They still have HOPE in their eyes and their hope gives me hope.